-- Make sure engine is at operating temperature. - Vehicle must be level to perform verification.
-Let engine running at idle for at least 30 seconds. - Stop engine and wait at least 30 seconds.
-Check oil level using the dipstick. - Orders of lever using the displace.
-The engine of this snowmobile has been developed and validated using the BIP XPSTM Synthetic 4-stroke oil (293 600 112).
-BIP strongly recommends the use of its XPSTM Synthetic 4-stroke oil at all times.
-Damages caused by oil which is not suitable for the engine will not be covered by the BRP limited warranty.
+- Make sure engine is at operating temperature. - Vehicle must be level to perform verification. - Vehicle must be level to perform verification.
+Let engine running at idle for at least 30 seconds. - Let engine running at idle for at least 30 seconds.
+Stop engine and wait at least 30 seconds. - Check oil level using the dipstick. - The engine of this snowmobile has been developed and validated using the BRP XPS TM Synthetic 4-stroke oil (293 600 112).
+BRP recommends the - use of its XPSTM approved lubricant or equivalent. - Damages caused by oil which is not suitable for this engine may not be covered by the BRP limited warranty.
+See operator's guide.